-How does the presence of a glass protect membranes?
-It does three things: (i) once a glass has formed, further dehydration will be limited (i.e. lowering the sub-zero temperature or the humidity will have little effect on the intermembrane separation).
+Once a glass has formed, further dehydration will be limited (i.e., lowering the subzero temperature or the humidity will have little effect on the intermembrane separation).
 The membranes will thus have an effective hydration higher than at equilibrium. (ii) Vitrification lowers the probability of crystallization.
-When solutes crystalise, they no longer lower the chemical potential of a solution and so further dehydration is possible.
-If however the solution starts to vitrify, this limits the increase in the concentration of the unvitrified solution.
-Crystallization is therefore less likely and further dehydration does not necessarily take place.
-(3) Finally, a glass may allow the membranes to remain in the fluid lamellar phase at hydrations and temperatures that normally would lead to deleterious phase transitions.
+When solutes crystallize, they no longer lower the chemical potential of a solution and so further dehydration is possible.
+If, however, the solution starts to vitrify, this limits the increase in the concentration of the unvitrified solution.
+Crystallization is therefore less likely and further dehydration does not necessarily take place. (iii) Finally, a glass may allow the membranes to remain in the fluid lamellar phase at hydrations and temperatures that normally would lead to deleterious phase transitions.
 This last point is discussed in the following section.